 In terms of genealogical detail, the sale particulars can be surprisingly useful.
 (A couple of examples are in the right hand column.)
 The leases and tenancies often date back to the 18th century and may be the only surviving written evidence of the lives of many of our ancestors.

-The Landed Estates Court Rentals are not going to help every genealogy researcher.
-Most family historians won't find anything about their ancestors in the collection.
+The Landed Estates Court Rentals collection is not going to help every Irish family historian... most won't find anything about their ancestors in the collection.
 Even so, there are more than half a million tenants recorded in it, and every county of the island is included, so this collection definitely deserves consideration in your Irish genealogy research plans.